TheGamerASD/AWBW-Mapmaking-Guide/beginner/terrain_placement.md

 ___

 Maps are made of terrain, like plains, forests, cities, and more.
-So, it is important to know how to place terrain in your map.
+So, it is important to know how and where to place terrain in your map.

 ### Plains
 Plains are the most common terrain type in most maps.
 They have 1 defense star and have 1 movement cost for all units except for units with wheels, which have 2 movement cost on them.